What is causing noise in my computer?

 When connecting to the Internet or another computer you may hear a loud screechy or high pitched noise.
 This noise is the onboard modem speaker and is the two computers connecting to each other.
 This noise should only be heard when the computer is establishing a connection with the other computer.
-Click the icon to the right to hear what this may sound like.
+Click the icon to the right to hear how this may sound.